First term of the presidency of Ferdinand Marcos: 1965 election campaign

+Inauguration

+Marcos was inaugurated on Thursday, December 30, 1965 at the Quirino Grandstand in Manila.
+The inauguration marked the beginning of the first four-year term of Ferdinand Marcos as President and second four-year term of Fernando Lopez as Vice President.
+The oath of office was administered by Chief Justice of the Supreme Court of the Philippines César Bengzon.

+Prior to the inaugural ceremony, President-elect Marcos met with outgoing President Diosdado Macapagal, whom he defeated in the 1965 election, at the Malacañang Palace.
+After briefly praying together at the Malacañang chapel, they proceeded to the Quirino Grandstand for the military honors.
+After which, Macapagal returned to Malacañang.
+Manila Archbishop Rufino Cardinal Santos led the invocation, followed by the oath taking of Vice President-elect Fernando Lopez and President-elect Marcos administered by Chief Justice César Bengzon.
+Marcos swore his oath on two closed family Bibles, one owned by his father Mariano and another given by his wife Imelda; one of the Bibles would later be used by his son Ferdinand Jr. in his inauguration in 2022.
+Marcos then delivered his inaugural speech.

 Administration and cabinet

-Upon winning the election, Marcos appointed a cabinet composed mostly of technocrats and intellectuals, most notably Executive Secretary Rafael Salas, Education Secretary Onofre Corpuz, Finance Secrtetary Cesar Virata, and National Economic and Development Authority Director General Gerardo Sicat.
+Upon winning the election, Marcos appointed a cabinet composed mostly of technocrats and intellectuals, most notably Executive Secretary Rafael Salas, Education Secretary Onofre Corpuz, Finance Secretary Cesar Virata, and National Economic and Development Authority Director General Gerardo Sicat.

 Agricultural and rural development projects

 In an effort to strengthen the influence of the Office of the President and simultaneously weaken the strong patronage bonds which rural Filipinos had with their local leaders, Marcos created the Presidential Arm on Community Development (PACD), which would initiate development projects at the barrio level without going through the Barrio and Municipal governments.

 Marcos also took credit for the dramatic increase in rice production caused by the 1968 introduction of a new "miracle rice" variety, IR8, by the International Rice Research Institute in Los Baños, Laguna - although the IRRI program that developed the variety had started as early as 1962, during the Macapagal administration, and was the product of an International consortium, not the Philippine government.